Home State Laws Page 10

 • The minimum age permissible for a capital punishment sentence is 16

-• Within the state of Indiana, homicide is considered to be the only crime punishable by death
+• Within the state of Washington, homicide is considered to be the only crime punishable by death

 • Horse racing wagering is legal